arbor-sim/arbor/doc/concepts/labels.rst

     .. code-block:: lisp

         (join (location 1 0.5) (location 2 0.1) (location 1 0.2) (location 1 0.5) (location 4 0))

+.. label:: (support ls:locset)

+    Support of the multiset ``ls``, i.e. set of all points in the locset such that each appears once.

 .. _labels-region-expr: